MicrosoftDocs/power-automate-docs/articles/get-started-logic-flow.md

 ---
 title: Create a cloud flow in Power Automate
-description: Learn how to reate a cloud flow that automatically performs one or more actions, such as sending email, when events like someone adding a row to a SharePoint list occur.
+description: Learn how to create a cloud flow that automatically performs one or more actions, such as sending email, when events like someone adding a row to a SharePoint list occur.
 services: ''
 suite: flow
 documentationcenter: na